Email Address: firstname.lastname@example.org

 Admission requirements: The admission standards for all students pursuing degrees in neuroscience (all tracks) are: mathematics ACT 22 or greater and CPE minimum standards of 18 English and 20 reading, or successful completion of appropriate developmental courses.
 Transfer students must also meet these requirements before declaring a neuroscience major.

 Graduation requirements: Students must complete 120 semester credit hours with the last 30h completed at NKU.
 Students must earn a C- or higher in all core courses, a cumulative 2.0 GPA in their core courses, and a cumulative 2.0 GPA in their track courses.
-Students must complete a semester-long experiential learning project and the final report associated with that project.
+Students must complete a 3 credit hour experiential learning project and the final report associated with that project.

 ♦ Indicates prerequisite